BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: An example on simulated data

-\subsection{An example on simulated data}
+\section{An example on simulated data}

-We illustrate the user interface of the \textbf{BDgraph} package by use of a simple simulation; for extensive simulation study see Section \ref{sec:simulation study}.
-We perform all the computations on an Intel(R) Core(TM) i5 CPU 2.67GHz processor.
-By using the function {\tt bdgraph.sim} we simulate $70$ observations ($n=70$) from a multivariate Gaussian distribution with $8$ variables ($p=8$) and ``scale-free'' graph structure, as below.
+We illustrate the user interface of the \pkg{BDgraph} package by use of a simple simulation.
+We perform all the computations on an MacBook Pro with $2.9$ GHz Intel Core i$7$ processor.
+By using the function \code{bdgraph.sim} we simulate $60$ observations ($n=60$) from a multivariate Gaussian distribution with $8$ variables ($p=8$) and ``scale-free'' graph structure, as below. \begin{Sinput} R> data.sim <- bdgraph.sim( n = 60, p = 8, graph = "scale-free", + type = "Gaussian" ) R> round( head( data.sim $ data, 4 ), 2 ) \end{Sinput} \begin{CodeOutput} [,1] [,2] [,3] [,4] [,5] [,6] [,7] [,8] [1,] 0.72 -0.91 -1.23 -0.16 0.20 -0.47 0.08 1.07 [2,] 0.25 -0.11 0.09 0.53 0.10 -0.04 -0.13 -0.67 [3,] -0.42 -0.09 -0.28 -0.42 2.04 0.84 -0.79 1.24 [4,] -0.33 -0.50 0.68 -1.33 -1.15 0.25 -0.35 2.97 \end{CodeOutput}

 Since the generated data are Gaussian, we run the BDMCMC algorithm which is based on Gaussian graphical models.
-For this we choose {\tt method = "ggm"}, as follows:

-We choose option ``{\tt save.all = TRUE}'' to save the samples in order to check convergence of the algorithm.
-Running this function takes around $3$ seconds, as the computational intensive tasks are performed in {\tt C++} and interfaced with {\tt R}.
+For this we choose \code{method = "ggm"}, as follows: \begin{Sinput} R> sample.bdmcmc <- bdgraph( bdgraph( data = data.sim, method = "ggm", + algorithm = "bdmcmc", iter = 5000, save = TRUE ) \end{Sinput} We choose option ``\code{save = TRUE}'' to save the samples in order to check convergence of the algorithm.
+Running this function takes less than one second, as the computational intensive tasks are performed in \proglang{C++} and interfaced with \proglang{R}.